 Ohio connection: Resident

-American Council of Learned Societies fellow, 1964-65; Award for Editorial Excellence, Ohioana Foundation, 1979; fellowships from Ohio Arts Council, 1980, 1989, and 1998; National Endowment for the Arts fellowship in poetry, 1982; Krout Award for Lifetime Achievement in Poetry, Ohioana Library Foundation, 1991; fellowship from National Park Service, 1993; Pulitzer Prize nomination, 1994, for Of Desire and Disorder; Rockefeller Foundation fellowship, 1995; National Book Award nomination, 1998, for The Blue Salvages; and Ohio Governor’s Award for the Arts, 2001.
+American Council of Learned Societies fellow, 1964-65; Award for Editorial Excellence, Ohioana Foundation, 1979; fellowships from Ohio Arts Council, 1980, 1989, and 1998; National Endowment for the Arts fellowship in poetry, 1982; Krout Award for Lifetime Achievement in Poetry, Ohioana Library Foundation, 1991; fellowship from National Park Service, 1993; Pulitzer Prize nomination, 1994, for Of Desire and Disorder; Residency Fellowship at the Rockefeller Foundation International Study Center in Bellagio, Italy, 1995; National Book Award nomination, 1998, for The Blue Salvages; and Ohio Governor’s Award for the Arts, 2001.